gamrguy/OmniscientCookies/README.md

 Timezoned Cyclius (disabled by default)
 ---------------------------------------
 Shifts Cyclius' cycles based on your timezone.
-Time is shifted towards GMT+1, such that the 24h cycle zeroes out at 0:00 and 12:00.
+Time is shifted towards GMT+1, such that the 24h cycle zeroes out at 1:00 and 13:00.
+Just like what Orteil is seeing!

 True Cyclius (disabled by default)
 ----------------------------------